Cherry pie is a snap if you can cherry pie filling ahead of time. Cherries are an acid food and can be safely water bath canned.

 Place cherries in boiling water and boil for 1 minute.
 Drain.
 Keep warm.
 I do this simply by covering the pot until I am ready to mix in sugar mixture.

-Combine sugar and corn starch in a large pan.
-Add water and cook over medium heat stirring constantly.
+Combine sugar and Clear Jel in a large pan.
+Add water and cook over medium heat, stirring constantly.

-When product begins to thicken and bubble, add the lemon juice and boil for 1 minute.
+When mixture begins to thicken and bubble, add the lemon juice and boil for 1 minute.

 Add cherries, stirring gently to mix.

-Fill hot jars with hot cherry pie filling leaving 1 inch head space.
-Wipe the rims clean, remove any air bubbles and place your lids.
+Fill hot jars with hot cherry pie filling, leaving 1″ headspace.
+Wipe the rims clean, remove any air bubbles, and place your lids.

 Cherry Pie Filling